510: The Painted Hills

 These are the scenes we didn’t see in The Searchers.

-The Searchers is a 1956 John Ford Western starring John Wayne as a Civil War veteran who spends years searching for his niece, who has been stolen by Indians.
+The Searchers is a 1956 John Ford Western starring John Wayne as a Civil War veteran who spends years searching for his niece (Natalie Wood) after she is stolen by Indians.

 It's a tribe of Pippi Longstockings!

-Pippi Longstocking is the heroine of a series of children’s books by Astrid Lindgren.
-Pippi is a girl with superhuman strength and enormous wealth who lives alone and has many adventures with the neighbor children.
+Pippi Longstocking is the heroine of a series of children’s books by Astrid Lindgren: a girl with gravity-defying braids, superhuman strength, and enormous wealth who lives alone and has many adventures with the neighbor children.

 [Sung.]
 Sobbin’ women, those sobbin’, sobbin’ women.

-A paraphrase of the song "Sobbin' Women" from Seven Brides for Seven Brothers.
-Actual lyrics: "Oh, yes!/Them a'women were sobbin', sobbin', sobbin'/Fit to be tied/Every muscle was throbbin', throbbin'/From that riotous ride ..."
+A paraphrase of the song “Sobbin’ Women” from Seven Brides for Seven Brothers.
+The musical is loosely based on the Roman myth of the Sabine women.
+Actual lyrics: “Oh, yes!/Them a’women were sobbin’, sobbin’, sobbin’/Fit to be tied/Every muscle was throbbin’, throbbin’/From that riotous ride ...”

 All his woodland friends are coming to help him!